 Today I tried the SNS feeder out!
 He screamed and arched his back when I tried to feed him.
 I’m so discouraged!

 I have been trying to use the SNS feeder, but it is messy, and C just fusses when I put him up to me.

 I read online to try rebirthing?
 Basically, it just says go skin to skin and keep Cameron on my chest!
 Hopefully, this works.

 We took a warm bath together, and I had him on my chest, and he came

 right up and nursed on his own!
 He only nursed for about 1 minute then

 was done.
 I think he is used to the bottles, but this gives me hope.

-I have been using the sns with no problems and topping of with 2oz of
+I have been using the SNS with no problems and topping off with 2oz of

-nurse with out it for a while so with the feeds afterwards I have been
+nurse without it for a while so with the feeds afterward I have been

 rest of the feeding!
 I am still topping off until I feel I am making